BradleyCodeU/bradleycodeu.github.io/_aicc/u05arraysOfArrays/tensorflowLinearApp/instructions.md

 With these points `(7, 9), (13, 21), (3, 1)` we *expect* that the slope will be 2.

+5a.
 What is the minimum amount of repetitions needed to get the correct slope from the algorithm?
+In other words... how many epochs were needed for the loss to reach 0.000000?

+5b.
 What happens to the `loss` every 100 repetitions?

 ## Question 6